Scott Wilk: Composer

 A brief period of study with legendary composer Steve Reich profoundly changed my life.

 Film scoring credits include four of director Martha Coolidge’s movies, including cult hit “Valley Girl", and Paramount feature, “Plain Clothes".
 Songs have appeared in pics like “Beverly Hills Cop II” and “Revenge of the Nerds", and TV shows including "Family Guy".

-With former Acme Music Works partner Todd Yvega, I scored over 110 TV episodes, including Paramount’s Emmy-nominated “Duckman” and two Disney shows, the #1-rated "ABC's One Saturday Morning" and "One, Too!"
+With former Acme Music Works partner Todd Yvega, I scored well over 100 TV episodes, including Paramount’s Emmy-nominated “Duckman” and two Disney shows, the #1-rated "ABC's One Saturday Morning" and "One, Too!"